 Rep. Eddie Day Pashinski's Biography

-In 2006, he was first elected to represent the 121st Legislative District which consists of Wilkes-Barre City, Fairview Township, Wilkes-Barre Township, Ashley Borough, Hanover Township and Laurel Run Boro.
+In 2006, he was first elected to represent the 121st Legislative District which consists of Wilkes-Barre City, Fairview Township, Wilkes-Barre Township, Ashley Borough, Hanover Township and Laurel Run Borough.

-A tireless fighter for health care reform, Pashinski led a task force of regional experts that developed recommendations to improve the health care system and is a board member of the Pennsylvania Health Information Exchange.
+A tireless fighter for healthcare reform, Pashinski led a task force of regional experts that developed recommendations to improve the healthcare system.
 He has introduced numerous bills to increase access to medical care, reduce costs to consumers and improve outcomes.

 Following the devastating floods of 2011, Pashinski spearheaded a legislative package to help homeowners and small businesses recover and protect local jobs.
 He has been named "Legislator of the Year" by several organizations representing the best interests of Luzerne County residents and the people of Pennsylvania.

-Prior to joining the General Assembly, Pashinski held several union positions with the Greater Nanticoke School District's association, advancing to chief spokesperson, vice president and eventually president.
+Prior to joining the General Assembly, Pashinski held several union positions with the Greater Nanticoke Area Education Association, serving as chief spokesperson, vice president and eventually president.
 In addition to the local offices, he also served as PACE Director and Region Chairman for PSEA on the state level.

 A staunch supporter of community involvement, he has held leadership roles with the Luzerne County Coordinating Council, Luzerne County Legislative Committee, United Way of Wyoming Valley and the Advocacy Fund for Grandparents Raising Grandchildren (AF4GRG).

-A popular local musician, entertainment manager and promoter, Pashinski is recently widowed, he has four children and seven grandchildren.
+A popular local musician, entertainment manager and promoter, Pashinski is widowed and has four children and seven grandchildren.